About This Drug

 Warnings and Precautions

-- Severe abnormal heart beats, some of which could cause serious heart problems and even death.
-This is extremely rare.
+- Severe abnormal heart beats, some of which could cause serious heart problems.

 How to Take Your Medication